hongquan/CoBang/README.rst

 - Icons from `www.flaticon.com`_, made by `Freepik`_, `Good Ware <good_ware_>`_.

 ..
 [1] Every Electron application brings along a pair of NodeJS + Chromium, which make the package size > 50MB, no matter how small the application code is.
 To make the situation worse, those NodeJS + Chromium set are not shared.
 It means that if you installed two Electron apps, you end up having two set of NodeJS & Chromium in your system!
+..
+[2] Ubuntu PPA requires to upload source package, not prebuilt binary.
+Read more at: https://help.launchpad.net/Packaging/PPA/Uploading

 .. _co_bang: https://nhipsongquehuong.com/bien-co-bang-thanh-do-thu-cong-dep-mat